grabz8/solipsis/readme.txt

  XPCOM_DEBUG_BREAK = warn

 LLMozLib was originally compiled/linked on VC7.1 so msvcp71.dll, msvcp71d.dll, msvcr71.dll, msvcr71d.dll
-are necessary when Solipsis is compiled/linked on VC > 7.1, unfortunately those DLLs were not packaged in a redistributable, you can find them into DevTools\llmozlib\libraries\i686-win32\vc71redist
+are necessary when Solipsis is compiled/linked in Debug mode on VC > 7.1, unfortunately those DLLs were not packaged in a redistributable, you can find them into DevTools\llmozlib\libraries\i686-win32\vc71redist OR run navigatorModuleOnlyNav\copyDebugVC71RedistFiles.bat

 In Network configs, before launching, don t forget to run: navigatorModuleOnlyNav\copyFirefoxPlugins.bat